itucsdb1817/itucsdb1817/docs/source/developer/member1.rst

                 report.comment_id = reported_id if is_comment == 1 else None
                 report.save()

-Deletion of the report is only possible by its owner.

 * ``DELETE`` : Deletion of the report is only possible by its owner.